aoioioi/nextjs-starter-blog/README.md

-# nextjs-starter-blog
+# Starter Blog built with Next.js, Tailwind and Markdown
-Starter blog built with Next.js, Tailwind and Markdown.
+Features: Static site generation, search, tags, client-side routing.
+Blog posts are stored in /posts and are styled using @tailwindcss/typography plugin, which can be further configured in tailwind.config.js.

-A minimally styled but fairly fully featured starter blog based on the following:
+It's minimally styled, fairly fully featured and based on the following:
 https://github.com/timlrx/tailwind-nextjs-starter-blog
 https://github.com/vercel/next.js/tree/canary/examples/blog-starter